D-Harshith/Natural-Language-SQL-Chatbot-with-LangChain/README.md

 ├── .env                   # Environment variables (DO NOT UPLOAD THIS TO GITHUB) ├── requirements.txt       # List of dependencies
 ├── README.md              # Documentation for your project
-├── SQL_chatbot.py         # Main Python script
+├── SQL_chatbot.py         # Script for natural language queries and responses ├── SQLwithVisualization.py # Script for queries, responses, and visualizations
 ├── database/              # Folder for database-related files │   ├── Chinook.sql        # SQL dump of the Chinook database schema/data
 │   └── README.md          # Instructions for setting up the database